everypinio/hardpy/docs/features/features.md

 - **Checkbox-based selection**: Each test case and module displays checkboxes for selection
 - **Bulk operations**: Select or deselect all tests in a module with a single checkbox
 - **Visual feedback**: Selected tests are marked for execution, non-selected tests are skipped
-- **Dynamic interface**: Start button updates to show the count of selected tests

 **Workflow**: